Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Courses

-Courses for the M.S. in Adolescent Education and Special Education (Dual certificate 7-12) online program
+Courses for the online M.S. in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification online program

-For the M.S. - Adolescent Ed. & SPED (Dual cert.
-7-12) online program, the curriculum is comprised of 15 courses for a total of 45 credit hours.
+For this master’s in adolescent education online program, the curriculum is comprised of 15 courses for a total of 45 credit hours.

 Select one of the following methods courses based on undergraduate major.